quantumlib/qsim/.gemini/styleguide.md

 *   _Performance_: While readability is paramount, code should be efficient.

-### Overall development approach
+### Overall software engineering principles

-*   Code should be modular and adhere to language idioms and best practices.
+*   Write modular code that follows language idioms and best practices.

-*   Data obtained from the user or read from a file should be validated.
-    Identify and guard against potential vulnerabilities in data handling or input validation.
+*   Prioritize numerical stability and accuracy.
+Keep in mind the limitations of floating-point arithmetic (e.g., float, double).

+*   Strive for performance through memory efficiency.
+Watch out for bottlenecks due to memory access.
+Design data structures and algorithms to promote data locality.
+Access memory sequentially (e.g., iterating through a `std::vector`) to maximize cache hits.

+*   Design for vectorization and parallelism.
+Structure loops and data access patterns to be friendly to compiler vectorization (SIMD).
+Avoid complex control flow (if/else) inside tight loops where possible.

+*   Validate all user and file-based data to guard against security vulnerabilities.

-*   When new functions, classes, and files are introduced, they should also have corresponding tests.
-Existing tests must continue to pass (or be updated) when changes are introduced, and code should be covered by tests.
+*   New code requires new tests.
+Ensure existing tests continue to pass or are updated when making changes.

-*   Test coverage must be high.
-We don't require 100% coverage, but any uncovered code must be annotated appropriate directives (for example, `# pragma: no cover` in Python).

-*   Tests must be independent and must not rely on the state of other tests.
-    Setup and teardown functions should be used to create a clean environment for each test run.
-External dependencies (e.g., databases, network services, file system) must be mocked to ensure the test is isolated to the unit under test.

-*   Make sure to cover edge cases: write tests for invalid inputs, null values, empty arrays, zero values, and off-by-one errors.
+*   Thoroughly test for edge cases, including invalid inputs, null values, empty arrays, and off-by-one errors.

-*   Use asserts in tests intelligently.
-Test assertions should be specific: instead of just asserting `true`, assert that a specific value equals an expected value.
-Provide meaningful failure messages.
+*   Keep tests independent.
+Use setup and teardown functions for clean environments and mock all external dependencies.

+## Development workflow

+### Before you start

+*   **CRITICAL**: before changing any file, create a new git branch for your work.
+Use `git commit` to commit changes to files as you work.
+Each commit should encompass a subportion of your work that is conceptually related.

+### File naming conventions

+*   Regular file names should be in all lower case, using underscores as word separators as needed.
+The names should indicate the purpose of the code in the file, while also be kept as short as possible without compromising understandability.

+*   Test files are usually named after the file they test but with a name ending in `_test.py` or `_test.cc`.
+For example, `something.py` would have tests in a file named `something_test.py`.

+### File structure conventions

+*   Files must end with a final newline, unless they are special files that do not normally have ending newlines.

-### Overall code format conventions
+### Code style conventions

-Quantum AI projects generally follows Google coding conventions, with a few changes.
-The following Google style guides are the starting points:
+Follow these Google coding conventions, with some project-specific conventions noted below.

 *   [Google C++ Style Guide](
     https://google.github.io/styleguide/cppguide.html)